back

 5 Whys

-The 5 Whys technique is an essential component of root cause analysis, often used in conjunction with Ishikawa diagrams.
+The 5 Whys technique is an important component of root cause analysis, often used in conjunction with Ishikawa diagrams.
 This tool helps users dig deeper into the root of a problem by repeatedly asking “Why?” until the underlying cause is uncovered.
 By applying the 5 Whys method, one can gain a better understanding of the issue at hand and subsequently develop more successful solutions.

 Learn more: 5 Whys: How to Uncover Root Causes [Examples]